 The following is a list of things that frequently cause conflicts.
 This is especially helpful for those who have not purchased a plugin which includes premium support, or who simply wish to research the problem on their own.

-- Known issue: Some problems have been documented by others as well.
+- Known issues: Some problems have been documented by others as well.
 To find out if others are experiencing the same issue, try using our search box or even Google.
 Sometimes others have already found a fix that you can use, or we have helped someone with the same problem at our help desk.

 - Theme Override: Do you have any theme overrides?
 Try disabling them by renaming your [themename]/tribe-events/ folder to ‘tribe-events-bak’.